 Aurora’s Festival of Lights

 The first holiday light display is the Aurora Festival of Lights that takes place in Philips Park in Aurora, IL.
 The Aurora Festival of Lights is a giant display sprawled out through the entire park that includes lights shaped like reindeer, elves, and stockings as well as lights on the trees.
-This display is free to attend, and it is open from the day after Thanksgiving until Christmas day from 5 pm to 9 pm every day of the week.
+This display is free to attend, and it is open starting November 28 through December 28 from 5 pm to 9 pm every night of the week.
+Admission is free but you must register for tickets.

 Lehnertz Avenue Christmas Display

-The Lehnertz Avenue Christmas Display is a neighborhood display that is also in Aurora, IL.
+The Lehnertz Avenue Christmas Display is a neighborhood display in Aurora, IL, and the oldest free Christmas display in Illinois as 2025 marks its 74th year.
 Each year, the residents of Lehnertz Avenue put out lights and displays that depict the birth of Jesus Christ as well as lit up Peanuts characters.
 Visitors drive through the neighborhood to take in the lights and displays that illuminate the entire street.
 The drive down Lehnertz Ave concludes at a life-size, brightly lit up Nativity scene.
-This display is free to attend, and people can visit from 5 pm to 10:30 pm from December 12 through January 7.
+This display is free to attend, and people can visit from 5 pm to 10:30 pm from December 14 through January 2.
 The hours are 5 pm to midnight on Christmas Eve and New Year’s Eve.

 Festival of Lights Winter Walk

 The Festival of Lights Winter Walk in Bolingbrook is behind the Town Center and features many light displays around the pond.
-There are also several events happening throughout the season at the Winter Walk including Bonfire & S’mores, Hot Chocolate with Santa, and Senior Nights.
-This event is free to attend and open December 3 through January 8 from dusk until 10:00 pm.
+There are also several events happening throughout the season at the Winter Walk including the Mistletoe Market, Ice Sculpting Show, and Senior Night.
+This event is free to attend and opens December 6 with Winter Walk events happening December 6, 7, 13, and 14 from 5:30pm to 7:30pm.

 Holiday Magic at Brookfield Zoo

 Holiday Magic at Brookfield Zoo is a big holiday light display spread out across the entire zoo.
 This display includes ice sculptures, a 41-foot talking Christmas tree, and more than a million lights.
-Visitors can see the light display at the Brookfield Zoo every Wednesday through Sunday December 1-4, 7-11, and 14-18, and Monday through Saturday December 26-31 from 3 until 9 pm.
+Visitors can see the light display at Brookfield Zoo November 21-23 and 28-30, and December 4-7, 11-14, 18-21, and 26-31, 2025 as well as January 1-4, 2026 from 3 until 9 pm.
 It is free for members to attend, but non-members must buy tickets.

 Christmas Tree in Millennium Park

 Each year, a 50-foot-tall Christmas tree is decorated with several thousand Christmas lights in Millennium Park in downtown Chicago.
 This tall tree really stands out against the Chicago skyline as its backdrop and it is right around the corner from other popular holiday activities such as the Christkindlmarket that happens in Daly Plaza.
-Visitors can see the Christmas tree from mid-November until January 9 and there is no cost to walk through Millennium Park.
+Visitors can see the Christmas tree from November 21, 2025 until January 11, 2026, and there is no cost to walk through Millennium Park.

 Christmas Around the World and Holidays of Light at the Museum of Science and Industry

 The Christmas Around the World and Holidays of Light displays are annual displays at the Museum of Science and Industry that have been a tradition since 1942.
 The main Christmas tree of this display is four stories tall and there are more than 50 smaller Christmas trees and displays that surround the main tree.
 Each tree is decorated to represent holiday traditions from other cultures and countries.
-Visitors can see these displays in the museum from mid-November through January 8 and the price is included in the museum entrance fee.
+Visitors can see these displays in the museum from November 8, 2025 through January 5, 2026, and the price is included in the museum entrance fee.

 The Magnificent Mile